-- Hours worked may not exceed 19 hours per week for Work Study and 20 hours a week for Non-Work Study positions while classes are in session.
+- Hours worked, with prior supervisor approval, may not exceed 19 hours per week for Work Study and 20 hours a week for Non-Work Study positions while classes are in session.

-- During evaluation weeks and periods of vacation lasting at least one week (e.g. winter break, spring break, summer quarter break), student employees may work up to 40 hours per week.
+- During evaluation weeks and periods of vacation lasting at least one week (e.g. winter break, spring break, summer quarter break), student employees may work more than 19 or 20 hours per week.
+Work study employees are limited to 40 hours per week.